Types of current account

 These accounts are best suited to people who often have to keep large amounts of money in their current account to pay off big bills.

 Sometimes the high interest rate is offered for a limited period following the opening of the account.
 In other cases the interest is calculated on a staggered system, whereby it increases or decreases as per the balance held in the account.

 Other than the interest, the account works just like any other current account.

 Minimum monthly investment levels may apply, and the interest may be capped.

-Student and graduate current accounts
+What are student and graduate current accounts?

 Student current accounts are designed to help those in further education manage their finances and access larger overdrafts than they would otherwise be able to, at cheap (and often free) interest levels.